ruuda/blog/posts/adding-unpack-to-rcl.md

 and having only bad options for typing such cases (unions exist but are verbose and may be confusing to newcomers, but a dedicated collection type brings even more complexity).
-Do we really need sets?
+Do we really _need_ sets?
 As with unsigned integers,
 they fill a niche where they encode constraints that are sometimes useful, but in priciple we could just use lists and add e.g. a `unique` method that removes duplicates.
-If your collections are so large that algorithmic complexity matters, RCL is probably not the right language for your problem anyway.
+And if your collections are so large that algorithmic complexity matters, RCL is probably not the right language for your problem anyway.
 So I tried it.
 I deleted sets.